bengro/bengro.github.io/_src/index.md

 <div class="main">

-I ♡ computer science, the web, software and salad.
+I ♡ computer science, the web, software craftsmanship and salad.
+You can find me breaking the build at [@pivotallabs](https://twitter.com/pivotallabs).
-Find me out more about me [here](https://github.com/bengro) or [here](https://twitter.com/_bengro), and definitely [there](https://www.linkedin.com/in/bengro).
+Find out more about me [here](https://github.com/bengro), [here](https://twitter.com/_bengro), and definitely [there](https://www.linkedin.com/in/bengro).

-It is rare, that I write about things.
-If you like trees, check [this](/posts/trees-primer) out.

 </div>